Kentucky Wildcats men's basketball: Post season ban and rebuilding with the Unforgettables (1989–1992)

 In 1989, Rick Pitino left the NBA's New York Knicks and became the coach at a Kentucky program reeling from the aforementioned scandal.
 Kentucky would be banned from the 1990 and 1991 post season, with the 1990 season suffering a 14–14 record.
-Kentucky would improve in 1991 with a beavy of home-grown upperclassmen such as Sean Woods, John Pelphrey, Richie Farmer, Deron Feldhaus, and Reggie Hanson along with the talented freshman Jamal Mashburn.
+Kentucky would improve in 1991 with a bevy of home-grown upperclassmen such as Sean Woods, John Pelphrey, Richie Farmer, Deron Feldhaus, and Reggie Hanson along with the talented freshman Jamal Mashburn.
 Despite their record of 22–6, Kentucky was still banned from the post season and would have to wait another year to see the Unforgettables succeed in the tournament.

 Beginning with the 1992 season, Kentucky was free of post season bans.
 Though they lost one more game than last season, this team was most memorable for going to the Elite Eight (for the first time since Sutton's 1986 team) with many returning upperclassmen from Kentucky.
 The team is also known for playing in what could be considered one of the greatest games in NCAA tournament history against Duke.
 In this game defending champion Duke were looking to return to the Final Four once again, Kentucky for the first time in almost a decade.
 The game was hard-fought and physical on both sides all game including Laettner's infamous stomp on Aminu Timberlake, which resulted in a technical.
 The teams took the lead back and forth until the final minute of the game which resulted in a first buzzer beater shot by Kentucky's Sean Woods to take the lead 103–102, and then Laettner's shot to win the game for the Blue Devils in the final seconds 104–103.
-This team came to be known as the "Unforgettables" for helping put Kentucky back on the path to success in the 1990s and because the team was made up of home grown Kentucky kids.
+This team came to be known as the "Unforgettables" for helping put Kentucky back on the path to success in the 1990s and because the team was made up of home-grown Kentucky kids.

 Return to the Final Four (1993)

 Kentucky returned a junior Mashburn, along with Travis Ford and Tony Delk.
 They were expected to reach the Final Four for the first time since Joe B. Hall's 1984 team.
 The expectations were right, as Kentucky would head into the post-season with only 2 losses and a No. 5 ranking.
 After winning the SEC Tournament once again, Kentucky stormed to the NCAA Final Four to meet up with Michigan's "Fab Five" a team of young and highly talented recruits that brought Michigan to the championship game the year before.
-As talented as Kentucky was they would fail to reach the championship game with a 78–81 overtime loss to the Wolverines.
+As talented as Kentucky was, they would fail to reach the championship game with a 81–78 overtime loss to the Wolverines.
 But this would be the just a glimpse of a run Kentucky would have later in the decade.